aws-powertools/powertools-lambda-python/docs/core/logger.md

 #### Stack trace logging

-By default, the Logger will automatically log the full stack trace in JSON format when using `logger.exception`.
+By default, the Logger will automatically includes the full stack trace in JSON format when using `logger.exception`.
 If you want to disable this feature, set `serialize_stacktrace=False` during initialization."

 === "logging_stacktrace.py"